|

 Perseus.

-200 BC - Rome makes war upon Philip,
+In 200 BC Rome made war upon Philip,

 Achaean league and the AEtolians under her protection as allies.

-Philip is defeated by the proconsul Flaminius at the Battle of
+Philip was defeated by the proconsul Flaminius at the Battle of

 completely destroyed in Greece,

-and the Roman established in its stead, though Rome nominally
+and the Roman influence was established in its stead, though Rome nominally

 acknowledged the independence of the Greek cities.